 3.6.2 Applicability of the individual tests

 Table B.1 lists the optional, conditional, or mandatory features for which the supplier of the implementation states the support.
-As pre-condition the supplier of the implementation shall state the support of possible options in accordance with table A.1 of TS 31.124 [2], clause 3.3.
-ME default configuration in accordance with table A.2 of TS 31.124 [2], clause 5.2 and declare what testing options are supported in table A.3 of the present document.
+As pre-condition the supplier of the implementation shall state the support of possible options in accordance with table A.1 .
+ME default configuration in accordance with table A.2 and declare what testing options are supported in table A.3 of the present document.

 The "Release XY ME" columns shows the status of the entries as follows: